+44 (0)1865 617860

 - General practitioner, Knowle

 My research focuses on behavioural medicine.
-This is the intergration of biological, psychological and sociological knowledge to prevent and treat disease and to aid rehabilitation.
+This is the integration of biological, psychological and sociological knowledge to prevent and treat disease and to aid rehabilitation.
+You can read more about our research on our team website here https://www.phc.ox.ac.uk/research/research-themes/health-behaviours-theme.

 My work focuses on helping people change their behaviour, either to prevent serious disease, or as a treatment for that disease.